John Oliver Makes the Case for Canceling the 2021 Tokyo Olympics

 “Wow.
 That is a dark answer,” said Oliver.
 “Though I can’t really say I expected anything less from a man whose very face screams, ‘I enjoyed the Joker film.’”

-Later on in the monologue, the HBO host explored the upcoming Summer Olympics, which are scheduled to occur from July 23 to August 8 in Tokyo, Japan (after a one-year delay owing to the COVID-19 pandemic).
+Later on in the monologue, the HBO host explored the upcoming Summer Olympics, which are scheduled to take place from July 23 to August 8 in Tokyo, Japan, after a one-year delay owing to the COVID-19 pandemic.

-There are heavy protests in the streets against the Tokyo Games and Dr. Shigeru Omi, President of the Japan Community Health Care Organization, a board member of the World Health Organization, and the country’s Dr. Fauci, said that the COVID-19 situation is still out of hand in the country, adding, “We believe the risks of infections inside venues would be lowest by holding the event with no fans.”
+There are heavy protests in the streets against the Tokyo Games, and Dr. Shigeru Omi, president of the Japan Community Health Care Organization, a board member of the World Health Organization, and the country’s Dr. Fauci, said the COVID-19 situation is still out of hand in the country, adding, “We believe the risks of infections inside venues would be lowest by holding the event with no fans.”
 (The country has set a 10,000-fan limit for each event.)

 “The Olympics going ahead is undeniably risky and the organizers seem to be considering a lot of different factors—with many being financial, especially as Japan’s already officially spent over $15 billion on these games, with government audits suggesting it’s actually twice that much,” he continued.
 “And the truth is, even if Japan wanted to cancel, it’s not quite that simple.

-Yes, according to their host city contract, only the International Olympic Committee can cancel the games, not Tokyo.
+Yes, according to its host city contract, only the International Olympic Committee can cancel the games, not Tokyo.